geekbrother/geekbrother/README.md

     - 👨‍ Act as a CTO/Lead.
     - 🟢 Running
   - **ServerPanel.io** Server management GUI and app marketplace for Bare-metal and vps's (UI React, Backend Golang, API GraphQL, DB PostgreSQL + InfluxDB).
-    - 👨‍ Act as a CTO/Co-founder.
+    - 👨‍ Act as a CTO/Co-founder/Backend Team Lead.
     - ✖️ Stopped after 1.5 years of work due to lack of resources.
   - **[BOP](http://bop.geeks.codes)** Business Operation Platform.
 This is an ERP/CRM system based on Redmine wich was partly rewrited by our team, multiple plugins created to meet certain business automation tasks.
 Also MobileApp created using ReactNative.
 Python and nodeJS microservices for notifications, analytics, telegram and mobile APP integration.
     - 👨‍ Act as a CTO/Co-founder.